Axel von Fersen the Younger: Swedish politics and death

 Following the overthrow and exile of King Gustavus IV in 1809, a dispute over the royal succession divided the nobility and much of Swedish society.
 Von Fersen, now Earl Marshal of Sweden, was a prominent member of a political faction ("the Gustavians") which supported Gustavus' son against the popular Crown Prince Charles August.

 On 28 May 1810, Charles August died, leading to unsubstantiated rumours that he had been poisoned, and that von Fersen and his sister Sophie were involved.

 The Crown Prince's public funeral was held on 20 June 1810.
 The Livgardet till Häst (Horse Guards) formed the advance guard in the procession; von Fersen, as Marshal of the Realm, and other court dignitaries, rode in coaches before the coffin, while the rear of the procession was brought up by a squadron of cavalry which had accompanied the Crown Prince's remains from Scania.
 Foot Guards paraded on the Riddarhustorget.
-General Isaac Silfversparre (sv), commander of the Stockholm garrison, was alerted to the possibility of disturbances but may himself have been a member of the court party that opposed von Fersen.
+General Isaac Silfversparre, commander of the Stockholm garrison, was alerted to the possibility of disturbances but may himself have been a member of the court party that opposed von Fersen.
 The procession proceeded slowly through the Hornsgatan and Södermalm Square, and was met with threats and insults directed at von Fersen as soon as it entered the city.

 First curses then copper coins and various missiles were hurled at the carriage till its windows were broken; then savage threats and showers of stones become continuous, and, at last in the Riddarhustorget, at the instant when the escort was turning to the right, a tremendous crowd barred the way of Fersen's carriage ... the [guards] remained passive while the rabble unharnessed the horses, and dragged Fersen out of the coach.

 Von Fersen, with a violent effort, flung back one of the assailants who grasped him and shook himself free of the others who were pressing round.
 There was a momentary lull, and the curses shrank from shouts to mutterings.
 Von Fersen's face bled where a stone had cut it, his decorations glittering in the sun.
 The guards, who were supposed to protect him, gazed at him with a sort of curious expectancy.